 Laws, Regulations and Policy

-EPS implements and enforces a variety of Federal, State, and local regulations to protect and enhance Baltimore County’s natural resources.
+Environmental Protection and Sustainability (EPS) implements and enforces a variety of Federal, State and local regulations to protect and enhance Baltimore County’s natural resources.
 Programs involved with these activities include:

-- Land Preservation Regulations (PDF) This document contains Section 26-277(c) of the Baltimore County Code which provides requirements for review of construction and subdivision on prime and productive soils on RC-2 zoned land.
+The Land Preservation Regulations (PDF) contain Section 26-277(c) of the Baltimore County Code which provides requirements for review of construction and subdivision on prime and productive soils on RC-2 zoned land.

 - Agricultural Minor Subdivision Regulations (PDF) – Procedure for agricultural minor subdivisions.

-- Chesapeake Bay Critical Area - Laws and regulations affecting the Chesapeake Bay Critical Area can be found in the Baltimore County Code.
+- Chesapeake Bay Critical Area – Laws and regulations affecting the Chesapeake Bay Critical Area can be found in the Baltimore County Code.
 This link will take you to the County Code Access page.
-Go to the following locations for regulations specific to the Chesapeake Bay Critical Area:
+View the following locations for regulations specific to the Chesapeake Bay Critical Area:

 Baltimore County Code, Article 33, Title 2